Administering Remote Exams

 Consider alternatives to an exam

-When feasible, first consider adapting existing exams into more manageable assessments.
+When feasible, first consider adapting exams into more manageable assessments.
 High-stakes, single-performance assessments such as mid-term and final exams can be challenging to facilitate in fully online courses.
-These high-pressure assessments can also be stressful for students and may not provide the most holistic assessment of their learning.
+These high-pressure assessments can also be stressful for students and may not provide the most holistic evaluation of their learning.

-- Consider different modes of assessment other than exams such as projects, presentations, or portfolios
+For example, you might adapt exams into smaller assessments throughout the quarter, or use different modes of assessment other than exams such as projects, presentations, or portfolios.

 Optimize exams for online formats

 Consider the following recommendations for designing successful online exams.

 Design with the understanding that remote exams must be open-book and open-resource.
 This means that students can consult textbooks, search online, read their notes, and so on while completing an exam.
 However, sites that provide tutoring, online translation, and paper-writing services are considered forms of unpermitted aid.